Approximate exploitability: Learning a best response in large games: Background and Terminology

 \section{Background and Terminology}

 An \defword{extensive-form game} is a sequential interaction between \defword{players} $i \in \{ 1, 2, \cdots, n\} \cup \{ c \}$, where $c$ is the \defword{chance player}, i.e. a player following a static, stochastic policy to define the transition probabilities given states and actions.
-We use $-i$ to refer to every player other than $i$ and the chance player.
-In this paper, we focus on the 2 player setting, and in particular, the two-player, zero-sum setting where beliefs about the opponent's private state are tractable, i.e. sufficiently small to be represented in memory.
+We use $-i$ to refer to the non-chance opponent of player $i$.
+In this paper, we focus on the two-player zero-sum setting, and in particular, those where beliefs about the opponent's private state are tractable, i.e. sufficiently small to be represented in memory.
 The game starts in the root (or empty) history $h = \emptyset$.
-On each turn, a player $i$ chooses an action $a \in \cA_i$, changing the history to $h' = ha$.\footnote{Note that we include $c$, chance, as a player, so this will include all chance actions, e.g. all cards (both public and private) that are dealt.} Here $h$ is called a prefix history of $h'$, denoted $h \sqsubset h'$.
-The full history is sometimes also called a {\it ground} state because it uniquely identifies the true state, since chance's actions are included.
-In poker, a history includes all the players' private cards in addition to the sequence of actions taken.
-We define an \defword{information state} $s \in \cS$ for player $i$ as the state as perceived by an agent which is consistent with its observations.
-Formally, each $s$ is a set of histories, specifically $h, h' \in s \Leftrightarrow$ the sequence of player $i$'s observations along $h$ and $h'$ are equal.
-Informally, this consists of all the histories which the player cannot distinguish from each other given the information available to them.
-In poker, an information state groups together all the histories that differ only in the private cards of $-i$.
+On each turn, a player $i$ (possibly chance) chooses an action $a \in \cA_i$, changing the history to $h' = ha$.
+The full history is sometimes also called a {\it ground} state because it uniquely identifies the true state, as it consists of all actions including those not observed by all players.
+For example, a history in poker includes all the dealt cards, even private ones, in addition to the sequence of actions taken.
+We define an \defword{information state} (or \textbf{infostate}) $s \in \cS$ for player $i$ as the state as perceived by an agent which is consistent with its observations.\footnote{An \textbf{information state} is equivalent to the concept of an information set within the literature on extensive form games.
+We choose to use the phrase information state in order to emphasize its role as the object an agent’s policy conditions on when choosing an action.
+We find this more intuitive when used in a RL setting.} Formally, each $s$ is a set of histories, specifically $h, h' \in s \Leftrightarrow$ the sequence of player $i$'s observations along $h$ and $h'$ are equal.
+Informally, this consists of all the histories which the player cannot distinguish given the information available to them.
 We call $\cZ$ the set of terminal histories, which correspond to the end of a game.
 Each $z \in \cZ$ has a utility for each player $u_i(z)$.
-We also define $\tau(s)$ as the player who is choosing an action at $s$, and use $\cZ(h)$ to denote the subset of terminal histories that share $h$ as a prefix.
-Since players cannot observe the ground state $h$, policies are defined as $\pi_i : \cS_i \rightarrow \Delta(\cA_i)(s)$, where $\Delta(\cA_i)(s)$ is the set of probability distributions over $\cA_i(s)$.
+Since players cannot observe the ground state $h$, policies are defined as $\pi_i : \cS_i \rightarrow \Delta(\cA_i)(s)$, where $\Delta(\cA_i)(s)$ is the set of probability distributions over the legal actions available to player $i$ at $s$, $\cA_i(s)$.